 Making tinctures isn't difficult, but it can take weeks — so if you're going the homemade route, you can't be in a hurry.
 Here's a basic cannabis tincture recipe with detailed instructions and tincture dosage.

-The ingredients are dried, ground flower or extract and high-proof ethyl alcohol to use as a solvent.
-The higher the proof, or double the percentage of alcohol by volume, the more cannabinoids will be absorbed.
-Add a few other household supplies (including a mason jar, some coffee filters, and a measuring cup) and you're off and running.
+The ingredients are dried, ground flower or cannabis extract, and high-proof ethyl alcohol to use as a solvent.
+The higher the proof, the more cannabinoids will be absorbed.
+Add a few other household supplies (including a Mason jar, some coffee filters, and a measuring cup) and you're off and running.

 Note: In order to feel the euphoric, intoxicating effects of cannabis in the tincture, the cannabis flower must be decarboxylated by heat to break down tetrahydrocannabinolic acid (THCA) into tetrahydrocannabinol (THC) before it's mixed with alcohol.

-- Cover the jar and leave it for 3 weeks, shaking at daily intervals
+- Seal the jar and store it in a cool, dark place for three weeks, shaking daily.

-- After 3 weeks, use the coffee filter to remove the cannabis from the liquid
+- After three weeks, place the coffee filter in the funnel and the funnel into the eye-dropper bottle.
+Pour in the tincture to strain the cannabis from the liquid.